 As in most aspects in life, the secret to standing out is being not only different, but being remarkable.
-That's what Matthew Laird, a 25 year old graduate from Rensselaer Polytechnic Institute with a Dual degree in Business Management and Industrial/Organizational Psychology and a Communications minor did.
+That's what Matthew Laird, a 25-year old graduate from Rensselaer Polytechnic Institute with a dual major in Business Management and Industrial & Organizational Psychology did.

-Fresh out of college, Matthew returned to an advertising agency he had summer internships with for a business development administration role.
-Coming from an engineering school, he’s been always in love with technology.
-This passion is what helped him excel at his job, and after only a year and a half, he was supervising all things business development and reporting only to C-executives.
+Fresh out of college, Matthew got a job at an advertising agency where he’d had summer internships, this time in a business development administration role.
+Coming from an engineering school, he’d been always in love with technology.
+This passion is what helped him excel at his job, and after only a year and a half, he was supervising all things business development and reporting only to C-level executives.

-Things were going great, until the company began to take him for granted:"They did not deliver on promises made before beginning to work there and before accepting the promotions”, explains Matt with dismay.
-For Matthew who is always striving to improve, there was only one acceptable outcome: "I made a huge decision to leave the company, and I began working on my own".
-Even though Matthew had a non compete clause in his employment agreement, he decided to prioritize his growth over his comfort, and left to work on his own until the clause expired.
+Things were going great until the company began to take him for granted:"They did not deliver on promises made before beginning to work there and before accepting the promotions", explained Matthew with dismay.
+For Matthew, who is always striving to improve, there was only one acceptable outcome: "I made a huge decision to leave the company, and I began working on my own".
+Even though Matthew had a non-compete clause in his employment agreement, he decided to prioritize his growth over his comfort, and he left to work on his own until the clause expired.

 A year later, it did.
-That’s when things started to pick up.
+And that's when things started to pick up.

-Matthew, driven by panic, started frantically searching his previous job's to-do list and files for anything relevant to content creation.
-Actually, he was pleasantly surprised when he remembered that he had done a good amount of work generating copy.
+Matthew, driven by panic, started frantically searching his previous job's to-do lists and files for anything relevant to content creation.
+He was pleasantly surprised when he remembered that he had done a good amount of work generating copy.
 The problem was his design skills.
 They were stale and unused over the last 4 years, rendering him effectively useless.
-This was made worse by the fact Matt did not have good design tools on his home computer
+This was made worse by the fact that Matt did not have good design tools on his home computer.

-As he worked in an advertising agency, he had no need to learn graphic design skills, or graphic design software.
-At any given day, he was surrounded by 50 people who did graphic design for a living.
-He had the Communications minor, but hadn't tapped into those skills in years.
+When he’d worked for the advertising agency, he’d had no need to improve his graphic design skills or acquire graphic design software.
+On any given day, he was surrounded by 50 people who did graphic design for a living.
+He had a Communications minor, but he hadn't tapped into those skills in years.

 Preparing To Kick Butts With Piktochart

-Initially, he budgeted 20 hours per infographic, and the interview was only in 4 days, but he was “blown away by how easy it was to convert something so amazing into my own custom chart".
-Finally, he decided the price for premium was well worth a shot at an amazing job and that if he was hired, he would continue to use it.
+Initially, he budgeted 20 hours per infographic, and with the interview only 4 days away, he was a bit panicked.
+But he was "blown away by how easy it was to convert something so amazing into my own custom chart".
+Finally, he decided the price for PRO was worth the shot at an amazing job, and he knew that if he was hired, he would continue to use it.

-Matthew stopped by the local FedEx office the night before the interview and had them print up some high quality single page prints: “When they handed a test print of them to me, I had this feeling of confidence I've never experienced before.
-I knew then and there if I was as prepared for this interview as the last one, and with these charts, I'd get the job for sure."
+Matthew stopped by the local FedEx office the night before the interview to print some high quality single page infographics: "When they handed a test print of them to me, I had this feeling of confidence I've never experienced before.
+I knew then and there if I was as prepared for this interview as the last one, with these infographics, I'd get the job for sure."

-With that stunning confidence, Matthew went for the win.
+With that boost of confidence, Matthew went for the win.

 The Interview Day

-Finally the question came from the CMO Matthew had already interviewed with: “Well, I know you said you haven’t done a lot of content creation and that is ok, but how do you plan on completing the job’s tasks without such experience?”.
-Matthews brain went into full throttle as he sprung his Piktocharts on them: "Well in the last 4 days I just threw together some pieces to show what I can do given 4 days, no knowledge of the detail of services you provide other than the website, and a lack of experience.
-I hope this shows what I am capable of given the opportunity”.
+Matthew’s brain went full throttle as he sprung his Piktocharts on them: "Well, in the last 4 days, I threw together some pieces to show what I can do given limited time, no knowledge of the detail of services you provide other than the website, and a lack of experience.
+I hope this shows what I am capable of given the opportunity.”

 "The look on their faces was exactly what I had hoped for.
-It took every ounce of my energy not to stand up and shout for joy”, retells Matt.
-“Right then and there I knew I got the job”.
+It took every ounce of my energy not to stand up and shout for joy", said Matthew.
+"Right then and there, I knew I got the job.”

-The rest of the interview was the closest thing to a walk in the park, on a sunny San Francisco day.
-Matt spent the remainder of the meeting, which was scheduled for an hour but ran nearly 3, answering strategy based questions: "It felt like my first day".
-The next day, less than 24 hours later, Matthew received an offer letter.
-Every penny he asked for plus a commission on sales.
+The rest of the interview was essentially a walk in the park on a sunny San Francisco day.
+Matthew spent the remainder of the meeting, which was scheduled for an hour but ran nearly three, answering strategy-based questions: "It felt like my first day".
+The next day, Matthew received an offer letter for every penny he’d asked for plus a commission on sales.

 Some Closing Words

 "I can say with the utmost confidence that Piktochart was probably 50% of the reason I got the job.
-Without the charts I was just a sales guy looking for a marketing job.
-With the charts I was a humble marketing professional who understood sales”, explains Matt.
-He is a few weeks into his new job, where he uses Piktochart at least once a week to create everything from infographics to forms, reports and more.
+Without the visuals, I was just a sales guy looking for a marketing job.
+With the visuals, I was a humble marketing professional who understood sales", explained Matt.
+He now uses Piktochart at least once a week to create everything from infographics to forms, reports, and more.

-Matthew suggests everyone in marketing, growth, content creation or reporting should be using Piktochart: "As I mentioned earlier, honestly is a big deal to me.
+Matthew suggests everyone in marketing, growth, content creation, or reporting should be using Piktochart: "As I mentioned earlier, honestly is a big deal to me.
 I can honestly say this product is a MUST HAVE for anyone needing tools to create marketing collateral or fancy content.
-The time savings vs other software alone justify making the jump to premium membership, not to mention the additional templates and support available to premium members.
+The time savings versus other software alone justify making the jump to PRO membership, not to mention the additional templates and support available to premium members.
 I can't wait to start seeing the inevitable spike in new customers from my creations".

-Applying for a Job Using Infographics – Step by Step Guide
+Applying for a Job Using Infographics – A Step-by-Step Guide

-After reading Matthew's inspirational story, you probably wondered how you could create your own CV infographic to land the job of your dreams.
-It's a pretty straightforward process, so here it goes:
+After reading Matthew's inspirational story, you’re probably wondering how you can create your own resume infographic to land the job of your dreams.
+It's a relatively straightforward process:

 Step 1: Self Analysis

-Start by sitting down, and grabbing a cup of hot coffee.
+Start by sitting down and grabbing a cup of coffee or tea.
 Take a second to analyze your own strengths and weaknesses.
-It's OK, even expected, to have some weak points.
+It's OK to have some weak points.
 Everyone does!
 A good exercise is to divide a paper in two.
-On one side, list your strengths and on the other, your weaknesses.
-You should start thinking how to maximize and play your strengths, but also cover your biggest weakness.
-Matt did it brilliantly.
+On one side, list your strengths, and on the other side, list your weaknesses.
+You should start thinking how to maximize and play to your strengths while working to cover your biggest weakness.

 Step 2: Analyzing the External Factors

-Now that you know what your strengths are, it's time to see how you would fit in the whole ecosystem.
-Start by analyzing the company you want to work in, the scope of your role, their competitors, and what they are currently doing.
-This will allow you to get a bird's-eye view of the entire industry, while narrowing down on the specific place your target company occupies.
+Now that you know what your strengths are, it's time to see how you would fit in the business ecosystem.
+Start by analyzing the company with whom you’d like to work, the scope of your role, the company’s competitors, and what they’re currently doing.
+This will allow you to get a bird's-eye view of the entire industry while narrowing down the specific place your target company occupies.

-The entire goal of this exercise is to show up at the interview with something (an infographic) the interviewers don't expect.
-A great idea is to explain them how you can solve a specific problem you think the company is facing.
+The entire goal of this exercise is to show up at the interview with something (like an infographic) the interviewers don't expect.
+A great idea is to explain to them how you can solve a specific problem you think the company is facing.

-Let’s see: After you go through this analysis, you’ll probably discover that the company you are interested in has a few weak spots.
-Maybe it needs to start exploring paid advertising, or their social media effort could use an improvement.
+After completing this analysis, you may discover that the company you are interested in has a few weak spots.
+Maybe it needs to start exploring paid advertising, or perhaps their social media efforts could use improvement.
 You should think about how your personal strengths can cover the company's weak spots.

 Step 3: Structuring Your Infographic

 Now it's time to get your hands dirty!
-Grab another piece of paper, and start mapping out the basic structure of your infographic.
-It should contain the problem you are trying to solve for that company, how you will solve it, and why you are the perfect person to do it.
+Grab another piece of paper and start mapping out the basic structure of your infographic.
+It should contain the problem you are trying to solve for the company, how you plan to solve it, and why you are the perfect person to do it.

-The entire theme of the infographic should be how you can solve a current problem they are having, and what the results could be if they were to hire you.
+The entire theme of the infographic should be how you can solve a current problem they are havin, and what the results could be if they were to hire you.

-If you are looking for advice on transforming information into a clear, and to the point infographic, this post will help you out.
+If you are looking for advice on transforming information into a clear, concise infographic, this post will help you out.

 Step 4: Choosing a Template That Works & Designing The Infographic

-The fourth step, and once you have a basic structure laid out, is to pick one of of the dozens of templates we have available that fits what you have in mind.
-Matt strongly recommends starting with one of our templates versus designing from a blank canvas, as it will save you hours.
+The fourth step once you have a basic structure laid out is to choose from one of the dozens of templates we have available that fits what you have in mind.
+Matt strongly recommends starting with one of our templates versus designing from a blank canvas as it will save you hours of time and effort.

-Once you've picked the right one, you should start designing your own piece based on the template you selected.
+Once you've picked the right template, you should start designing your visual.

 Step 5: Preparing Some Winning Printouts and Slides